Texas Administrative Code

 (1) An EMS provider may apply for a provisional license by submitting a written request and a nonrefundable fee of $30.

-(2) A provisional license issued by the department may be revoked at any time by the department, with written notice to the provider, when the department finds that the provider is failing to provide appropriate service in accordance with this section or that the provider is in violation of any of the requirements of this chapter.
+(2) A provisional license issued by the department may be revoked at any time by the department, with written notice to the provider, when the department finds the provider is failing to provide appropriate service in accordance with this section or the provider is in violation of any of the requirements of this chapter.

 (q) Advertisements.

-(r) Surveys/Inspections and Investigations.
+(r) Surveys, Inspections, and Investigations.

-(A) initial, prelicensure and change in status inspections for the issuance of a new license;
+(A) initial, prelicensure, and change in status inspections for the issuance of a new license;

-(B) routine inspection conducted at the departments' discretion or prior to renewal;
+(B) routine inspection conducted at the department's discretion or prior to renewal;

 (C) follow-up on-site inspection, conducted to evaluate implementation of a plan of correction for deficiencies cited during a department investigation or inspection;